STRRINGS: STReams in Residual Images of Nearby GalaxieS: Data

 \subsection{Galaxy sample}

 In this paper, we restrict our study to nearby galaxies with redshifts z$\leq$0.02, corresponding to a maximum distance of approximately 85 Mpc\footnote{Cosmology calculator \citep{Wright_2006}, \url{https://astro.ucla.edu/~wright/CosmoCalc.html}, assuming $H_0=69.6$ km$\,$s$^{-1}$Mpc$^{-1}$, $\Omega_M=0.286$, $\Omega_{vac}=0.714$}.
 This arbitrary distance threshold allows us to build a large statistical sample; however, we plan to extend the search for streams and tidal features to more distant galaxies in future work.
 Our redshift criteria limits the sample to $20,077$ individual galaxies.
-Some are located in galaxy groups, in which case we consider the group as a single object.
+Some are located in galaxy groups, in which case we only consider the central, primary galaxy and remove from our sample the other galaxies.
 The definition of a group is based on a projected angular separation between galaxies smaller than 10$'$ \citep{Moustakas_et_al_2023}, without requiring them to be physically bounded.
 This results in a final sample of $19,387$ objects.
 The mean angular size (\texttt{D25\_LEDA}) of galaxies with $0.019\leq z \leq 0.02$ is 47$''$.

 We use the morphology information from the SGA-2020 catalogue to divide our sample between early-type galaxies (ETGs, that include elliptical and lenticular galaxies), late-type galaxies (LTGs, including spiral and irregular galaxies) and galaxies with unknown morphology: 23.4\% of our sample are ETGs, 64.9\% are LTGs and 11.7\% have missing morphological information.